gerardrbentley/unsupervised-game-segmentation/README.md

 ```
 ** TODO ** Check the mean and std on our dataset, these are the values to Normalize over ImageNet (Or some other natural image datasets I believe)

-Running the command `python train.py --dataset overfit --epochs 5 --visualize --no-aug` should start the training on your machine. `python train.py --help` will show all available Command Line Flags (or look at the `parse_args()` function of `train.py`).
+Running the command `python train.py --dataset overfit --epochs 5 --no-aug` should start the training on your machine. `python train.py --help` will show all available Command Line Flags (or look at the `parse_args()` function of `ml_args.py`).
 You may need to lower --batch-size and --workers depending on your computer's computing abilities.

 ## Distributed Training

 Training on multiple GPUS is simple using pytorch's distributed launch.py utility

-`python -m torch.distributed.launch --nproc_per_node=$NUM_GPUS --use_env train.py`
+`python -m torch.distributed.launch --nproc_per_node=$NUM_GPUS --use_env train.py --relevant --training --flags`

 ## Resources